carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 amount of our usage of type hierarchies fits better with tag-based pattern matching rather than dynamic dispatch across a common interface.
 Within LLVM we have built custom helpers to facilitate this design.
-See this document's section on `isa and dyn_cast <isa>`_ and our `detailed document
+See this document's section on :ref:`isa and dyn_cast <isa>` and our :doc:`detailed document
-<http://llvm.org/docs/HowToSetUpLLVMStyleRTTI.html>`_ which describes how you
+<HowToSetUpLLVMStyleRTTI>` which describes how you can implement this
-can implement this pattern for use with the LLVM helpers.
+pattern for use with the LLVM helpers.

 .. _coreclasses: